toludoyin/car-price-prediction/README.md

 * Model selection: examined 5 algorithm on the dataset to pick the best performing model on both trained and test set.
 * Serialised the model with Pickle library into a byte file.

-5. Deployment to Heroku
+5. Deploy app to Heroku
-Deployed predictor app with heroku account.

 Procfile file
 * Indicate to heroku which file to start execution from, which is the app